bhaskar-mitra/bhaskar-mitra.github.io/_pages/about.md

 ✍🏽 **Blog post:** [Why I am leaving big tech…](https://bhaskar-mitra.github.io/posts/2025/07/16/why-i-am-leaving-big-tech/)
 **(July 16, 2025)**

+🪑 I am serving as the **Responsible Web Track Co-Chair for WebConf 2026**.
+See you in Dubai!
+**(Upcoming: April 13-17, 2026)**

+🪑 I am serving as the **IR-for-Good Track Co-Chair for ECIR 2026**.
+Call for papers will be announced in August.
+See you in Delft!
+**(Upcoming: March 29 - April 2, 2026)**

 🔍 I am **co-organizing the TREC Tip-of-the-Tongue (ToT) Track**.
 Please see the [guidelines](https://trec-tot.github.io/guidelines) to participate!
+Deadline for submitting runs: August 27th.
 **(Upcoming: November, 2025)**

-🪑 I am serving as the **Program Committee (PC) co-chair for SIGIR-AP 2025**.
+🪑 I am serving as the **Program Committee (PC) Co-Chair for SIGIR-AP 2025**.
 Please see the [call for papers](https://www.sigir-ap.org/sigir-ap-2025/call-for-papers) and see you in Xi'an!
 Note: This year, we will continue our tradition to be a **hybrid conference** to enable broader participation from our diverse community across the globe.
 **(Upcoming: December 7-10, 2025)**

 📄 The [preprint](https://bhaskar-mitra.github.io/showpdf/?file=SWIRL-2025-Preprint) of the report on the [Fourth Strategic Workshop on Information Retrieval in Lorne (SWIRL 2025)](https://sites.google.com/view/swirl2025/) is now available.
 I am excited to have contributed to the "**Centering Societal, Democratic, and Emancipatory Values and Ethics in IR**" section of the report.
 Check it out!